 Robust reference data exists for quantifying left ventricular size with echocardiography, using guidelines from the American Society of Echocardiography and the European Association of Cardiovascular Imaging.
 Similar validated data does not (yet) exist for cardiac MRI/CT and therefore most use the echo data for measurements on MRI and CT.

-Echocardiography (echo) is the key tool for assessing left ventricular hypertrophy.
-This is due to its universal availability, absence of ionizing radiation and superb temporal resolution, the latter surpassing all other contemporaneous techniques; modern M-mode echo can achieve 1 ms resolution.
+Transthoracic echocardiography is an important screening tool to detect left ventricular hypertrophy; favorable features include near universal availability, absence of ionizing radiation and superb temporal resolution.
 Like any ultrasound-based technique, echocardiography is more dependent on the operator than CT/MRI and is more affected by patient factors.
-In general a transthoracic approach suffices in the majority of patients, in a small minority, e.g. emphysema, a transesophageal technique may be necessary.

 Cardiac MRI (CMR) is the current gold standard for evaluation of left ventricular hypertrophy, with the ability to measure multiple other myocardial parameters simultaneously.
 Its spatial resolution is poorer than echo/cardiac CT, takes longer to perform than either echo or CT, and has relative limitations in those with implanted cardiac devices (e.g. mechanical valves, pacemakers, etc.).